JohnVV/MyCelestiaBuild/README.md

 -- very much still a work in progress
+06-19-18
+removed ANCIENT 3ds support , it was CAUSSING more problems than it was worth using

 02-21-18
 removed most of the unused microsoft and apple code loops and some of the gtk files